-The Most Revd Jerome Lloyd OSJV DD FRSA
+The Most Revd Dr Jerome Lloyd DD OSJV FRSA

-Metropolitan Jerome is the Titular Archbishop of Selsey and Metropolitan of the Province of Europe of the Orthodox Old Roman Catholic Communion with responsibility for Western Orthodox clergy and faith communities dispersed across the continent of Europe and apostolic oversight for Africa and Asia.
+His Grace ✠Jerome is the Titular Archbishop of Selsey and serves Old Roman clergy and faith communities dispersed across the continent of Europe with regionary oversight for Africa and Asia as well.
 In November 2017 during the international holy Synod of the Orthodox Old Roman Catholic Communion held in Chicago, USA, he was elected Primus (inter pares) the “first among equals” of and by his brother bishops and clergy.
 This international aspect to his ministry often entails travel abroad visiting communities to affirm the faithful, pastor clergy and administer the sacraments of Confirmation and Ordination.

-Supporting himself through secondary and higher education, Metropolitan Jerome sustained himself employing his love of food, gaining experience and training in the hospitality and leisure industries through part-time and occasional full time work and certificated courses.
-Beginning with a “Saturday job” as a kitchen-porter aged fourteen, his propensity for culinary skills soon became apparent and he began to be apprenticed, taught and mentored to become a qualified chef.
-Evening classes at tertiary college after Sixth Form studies honed his skills and he gained City & Guild professional qualifications.
-Thus he was able to support himself through higher education both at home and abroad, and gain a variety of skills and experience cheffing that he would later employ to further and support his ministry.
+Supporting himself through secondary and higher education, ✠Jerome sustained himself employing his love of food, gaining experience and training in the hospitality and leisure industries through part-time and occasional full time work and certificated courses.
+He later gained City & Guild professional qualifications.
+Thus he was able to support himself through higher education both at home and abroad, and gain a variety of skills and experience chefing that he would later employ to further and support his ministry.

-On January 1st 2012 Archbishop Boniface Grosvold (memory eternal) of the Old Roman Catholic Church announced the election by the holy Synod of Metropolitan Jerome as Apostolic Vicar for Europe and Metropolitan Bishop-Elect of the Province of Europe.
-Receiving the electoral approbation of the Province’s clergy, and the support of ecumenical referees, Monsignor Lloyd was consecrated Titular Archbishop of Selsey, Metropolitan Archbishop of Europe and Diocesan Ordinary of Great Britain on Saturday, May 5th 2012, the feast of St Pius V by Archbishop Grosvold and Archbishop Jean-Marie Denis Ngodobo of Cameroon.
+On January 1st 2012 ✠Boniface Grosvold (memory eternal) announced the election by the holy Synod of ✠Jerome as Apostolic Vicar for the European region and Bishop-Elect.
+Receiving the electoral approbation of the region’s clergy, and the support of ecumenical referees, Monsignor Lloyd was consecrated Titular Archbishop of Selsey on Saturday, May 5th 2012, the feast of St Pius V by ✠Grosvold and ✠Jean-Marie Denis Ngodobo of Cameroon.
 By kind permission of the then Anglican Bishop of Huron represented as witness to the Consecration by the diocesan Precentor, Canon William Cliff (now the Anglican Bishop of Brandon, Canada), the Consecration took place in the Collegiate Chapel of St John the Evangelist, Huron University College, London, Ontario, Canada as recorded in the Register of Services held there.

-On Saturday 26th May 2012, Metropolitan Jerome was formally installed as Metropolitan Archbishop of Europe during a service of Inauguration which took place before ecumenical witnesses and a large congregation in the Brighton Congress Hall.
+On Saturday 26th May 2012, ✠Jerome was formally installed during a service of Inauguration which took place before ecumenical witnesses and a large congregation in the Brighton Congress Hall.

 His Grace is also the Servant Superior of the Congregation of the Divine Charity, the umbrella congregation for religious and apostolic life in the Orthodox Old Roman Catholic Communion.
 His responsibilities include the governance and oversight of religious and consecrated persons within the communion and the promotion of the religious life.